Are Steel Prices Going Up? Why?

 As an example, members of OSSFA (Ontario Structural Steel Fabricators Association) were recently notified in a letter to the editor of Daily Commercial News that the historic rise in material pricing of structural steel was leading to increased lead times.

-Billet Steel (the blocks of metal used for melting) have had a previous lead time of 2-3 weeks from order time.
+Billet Steel (the blocks of metal used for melting) have had a previous lead time of 2-3 weeks from the order time.
 The supply chain changes have caused a lead time to jump to 6-8 weeks with little to no guarantee that the steel mill will receive your order for process within 30 days.

 Previous timeline guarantees are no longer viable.
 Taxed by a lack of access to raw materials, Steel manufacturers have to shift timelines and adjust guarantees, since the previously accepted standards can no longer be adhered to.